Gardener's Almanac Monthly Gardening Checklist

 - Control raspberry crown borer using a root drench during late summer or early fall.

-- Control rust mites in apple and pear trees after harvest fruit and before leaf drop.
+- Control rust mites in apple and pear trees after harvesting fruit and before leaf drop.

 - Monitor for damaging turfgrass insects.

-- Subscribe to the Utah Pests IPM Advisories for timely tips on controlling pests in your yard and garden.
+- Subscribe to the Utah Pests IPM Advisories for timely tips on controlling yard and garden pests.

 September Tips & Checklist